ReTTr0c/NeuronActivation/README.md

   - Clicking on Stop will terminate the simulation process.
   - There is a reset button, which closes and reopens the app, but simply reloading the page with Ctrl+r works just as well (since it's WebView)
+  - The DataRx button outputs debug data to the console.
+Not needed for regular operation.

 *'Realism' features*
 ----------------------------------------------------------------------------------------------------